 It places your King in a more secure section of the chessboard, rather than the center.
 It also places the King in a position with a few pawns you can maneuver to move the King to safety if necessary,

 2. Play With Focus

-When first learning how to play chess and learning chess strategy, it can be tempting to just focus on capturing as many of your opponent’s pieces as you can, it is not always necessary.
+When first learning the game of chess and chess strategy, it can be tempting to just focus on capturing as many of your opponent’s pieces as you can, it is not always necessary.

-Along with the story mentioned above, another rookie mistake I made when first learning how to play chess was thinking I could not win the game without capturing the majority of my opponent’s chess pieces.
+Along with the story mentioned above, another rookie mistake I made when first learning the strategy and rules of chess was thinking I could not win the game without capturing the majority of my opponent’s chess pieces.
 The funny thing was, as I played under this belief, my opponent’s would manage to checkmate me within only a few moves due to my inexperience.

 This is evident from the 15 move checkmate achieved against a live opponent.
 Every move should be focused on either protecting your own King or getting closer to capturing your opponent’s King.
 This can be done by focusing on capturing your opponent’s unprotected pieces, and once your opponent is weakened, begin moving in toward checkmate.

 In the game of chess, it’s said the person who controls the center of the board is controlling the game.